rocky-linux/documentation/docs/books/learning_rsync/01_rsync_overview.md

 ##  rsync in brief

 On a server, I backed up the first partition to the second partition, which is commonly known as "Local backup."
 The specific backup tools are `tar` , `dd` , `dump` , `cp `, etc. can be achieved.
-But in fact, it is still "Put the eggs in the same basket."
-Once the hardware fails and cannot boot and start normally, the data still cannot be retrieved.
+But you shouldn't "put all of your eggs in the same basket."
+Once the hardware fails and cannot start normally, the data still cannot be retrieved."
 In order to solve the local backup For this problem, we introduced another kind of backup --- "remote backup".

 Some people will say, can't I just use the `tar` or `cp` command on the first server and send it to the second server via `scp` or `sftp`?